xcore/sw_audio_effects/module_dsp_biquad/doc/programming.rst

 Running the application with the Command Line Tools ...................................................

-In the top level directory of the application (e.g. app_sliceKIT_biquad) type
+In the top-level directory of the application (e.g. app_slicekit_biquad) type

    * xmake clean
    * xmake all